-- Q. Is this accommodation...... - C. Read the choices.
-Once a 'yes' response is given; mark the corresponding number and move on-to the next relevant question.
+- Q. Is this accommodation..... - C. Read the choices.
+Once a 'yes' response is given, mark the corresponding number and move on-to, the next relevant question.

 We are seeking to determine the occupancy status of the household with regards to owning or renting.
 ONLY if an occupant PAYS the rent (including known subsidized rent) should choices 3 or 4 be marked.
-If the household is paying a monthly fee which goes towards the purchase price of the dwelling, then the answer should be 2.
-If the total rent is paid by someone other than any of the occupants (e.g. an employer) then mark choice 5.
+If the household is paying a monthly fee that goes towards the purchase price of the dwelling, then the answer should be 2.
+If the total rent is paid by someone other than any of the occupants (e.g., an employer), then mark choice 5.
 If the accommodation is occupied by some means other than choice 1 to 6, then mark choice 7 AND specify.

-Note the skip instruction if response is choice 3 or 4:
+Note the skip instruction if the response is choice 3 or 4: GO TO Q7.6